-UEP 0293-02 Community Practice.
-(2 Credits) This module introduces students to theoretical frameworks and methodologies for community-driven policy and planning practice.
+UEP 0287-01 Community Practice.
+(2 Credits) This course introduces students to theoretical frameworks and methodologies for community-driven policy and planning practice.
+What is community, and what does it mean to work in or with communities?
+Communities are not homogeneous, but complex entities where power is exercised and built.
 Students will be introduced to literature covering citizen participation, democratic practice, community organizing, social movements, and community action research.
 Case studies will be interwoven throughout to provide practical examples of methodologies at work.
-Special attention will be paid to the intercultural aspects of community practice, particularly looking at race, class, and gender. (full semester)
+Special attention will be paid to the intercultural aspects of community practice, particularly looking at race, class, and gender.

 UEP 0293-05 Legalized Marijuana: Planning, Policy & The Law.
 (2 Credits) This two credit module will review the United States' tortured history of regulating Cannabis sativa (marijuana) and current efforts of the respective states, in defiance of federal law and the supremacy doctrine, to legalize the recreational use of marijuana.
 We will discuss the federal government's current and past "marijuana policy", the economic benefits and impacts of legalization and the approaches taken by other countries, most notably Canada, to foster a regulated marijuana industry.
 We will discuss the relationship between "recreational marijuana" and "medical marijuana" and review relevant provisions of the Controlled Substances Act (e.g., 21 U.S.C §812) wherein marijuana is classified as having a "high potential for abuse" and "has no accepted medical use in treatment in the United States" on par with heroin and LSD.